libmanuk/Philly/README.md

-# GoNorth
+# Philly
-A custom Omeka theme for the Goin' North project.
 The theme is based on the Berlin Omeka theme.

 Some unique features of this theme include: